• Skip to primary navigation

 Conclusion

-After you were fortunate enough to harvest a trophy animal, begin the appropriate series of steps to take it home.
+After you are fortunate enough to harvest a trophy animal, begin the appropriate series of steps to take it home.
 Understanding how to pack out a deer is important if you wish to preserve every pound of meat for a long time.

 From skinning the deer to cutting it into quarters and storing it in deer processing bags to freezing the labeled packs, the entire process involves several procedures.
 Before venturing out on a hunt, ensure that you have all the necessary tools for meat cutting as per the guidelines.